WBNS-FM: Oldies and AC

 In November 1991 the station moved from easy listening, to oldies, calling itself "Oldies B-97.1".
-The playlist was made up of Top 40 hits of the 1960s and 70s.
+The playlist was made up of Top 40 hits of the 1960s, along with a few songs from the late '50s and early '70s.
 Almost ten years later, in July 2001, WBNS-FM moved to modern AC as "The New 97.1", with a mix of pop alternative music.

 Eventually, the station evolved with a hot AC format as "97.1-More Music, More Variety."
 In August 2005, the station began using the "Mix" name and became "Mix 97.1-80s, 90s, Now."
 Meanwhile, co-owned WBNS 1460 AM had good ratings as an all-sports AM station, as more cities were getting FM sports outlets.
 Management decided to capitalize on its sports franchise.

 Sports format

 On January 26, 2009, at 2 PM, WBNS-FM began a simulcast of AM sister station WBNS "1460 The Fan."
 WBNS-FM became "97.1 The Fan."
 The final song played on Mix 97.1 was "Leave Out All The Rest" by Linkin Park.

 On June 11, 2019, The Columbus Dispatch announced it was selling its broadcasting assets, including WBNS-AM-FM-TV, to Tegna Inc., for $535 million in cash.
 The deal was expected to close in the third quarter of 2019, pending Federal Communications Commission approval.
 The sale was completed on August 8.

 Over time, WBNS-FM became the exclusive home of local Columbus-based sports shows, while WBNS 1460 AM airs the national ESPN Radio Network feed.
+The AM station is also heard on one of WBNS-FM's HD Radio digital subchannels.
+In May 2024, the BetQL Network, carrying sports gambling shows, began airing on WBNS-FM-HD3.